Contributing guidelines

 Don’t know what to work on?
 No worries, we have a list of things to do!

-The project organisation
+The project organization

-The project is organised in multiple repositories for us to be able to work on a project (eg the standard library) and update it multiple times without having to roll X different updates for the main repository, the language itself.
+The project is organized in multiple repositories for us to be able to work on a project (eg the standard library) and update it multiple times without having to roll X different updates for the main repository, the language itself.

 - ArkScript, the language